deslee/le3-gatsby/content/pages/about.md

 ## About Me

 * I graduated from The University of Texas at Dallas.
-* I'm learning how to play the ukulele.
+* I can play the ukulele.
 * I love sandbox games.
 I've logged over 200 hours on Starbound, Kerbal Space Program, and Skyrim combined.
-* I have a brown tabby cat!
+* I have a brown tabby cat.

 ## My Current Interests